taolson/Admiran/doc/Language.md

 a character itself, e.g. `\\` for a single backslash, or `\"` for a double quote character.
 Numeric coes can also be used with a decimal or hexadecimal value to specify an escape character, e.g. `\10` or `\x7f`.

+### Unboxed Word# Literals

+Miranda2 also provides access to raw, unboxed word# values, for use in interfacing to low-level builtin functions, or to write performance-tuned functions without boxing / unboxing overhead.

+Integer word# values are written as an integer literal immediately followed by a '#', e.g. `42#`.
+Unboxed characters can also be written with character literals, e.g. `'a'#`.

 ### Layout

 Miranda2 programs are *layout sensitive*, meaning that the correct parsing of a program depends upon how lines